-What made you want to apply for this position?

-Why do you want to work here?

-What are your strengths/weaknesses?

-What was the most important thing you learned from your time at [a past experience of yours]?

-What skills or training do you have that qualify you for this position?

-Describe a time when you had to be relatively quick in making a decision.

-Tell me about a time when you experienced conflict as part of a team and how you handled it.

-Tell me about a time when you made a mistake in a past job and how you dealt with it.
-In your own words, how would you describe the position you're applying for?
+- ☑ What are your strengths/weaknesses? - ☑ What was the most important thing you learned from your time at [a past experience of vours]? - Mat skills or training do you have that qualify you for this position? - ☐ Describe a time when you had to be relatively quick in making a decision. - If I Tell me about a time when you experienced conflict as part of a team and how you handled it. - It Tell me about a time when you made a mistake in a past job and how you dealt with it. - In your own words, how would you describe the position you're applying for? - ☐ If I were to ask your previous supervisor to describe you, what would the person tell me? - Mhat is something you've invested in learning outside of your classes? - Mhat motivates you and how are you able to motivate others?

-What are some of your future professional goals?

-If I were to ask your previous supervisor to describe you, what would the person tell me?
-What is something you've invested in learning outside of your classes?

-What motivates you and how are you able to motivate others?

-Why should I hire you?